 The extra attention and accompanying expertise required to coax the maximum musicality out of each and every instrument built, not just the one or two outstanding accidents or close approximations, lies at the very foundation of the handcrafted instrument maker’s business and reputation.
 At the factory, even if someone were to notice an occasional exceptional instrument amongst a production run, the very effort of pausing to observe the hiccup would be deemed a distraction from the process.
 That process cannot accommodate variations in the wood (at least, to my knowledge, it hasn’t yet).
 I consider the ability of the independent luthier to bring all his or her knowledge and skill to bear on the one instrument being built at the moment to be the primary reason why so many independent luthiers’ guitars are easily on a par with or well exceed the very top-tier offerings of the factory-made instruments.

 Not wishing to be remembered merely as the critic who only cast aspersions on the veracity of production guitar factories, I must acknowledge the positive contribution(s) the factories have made and consider the prospects they hold for the future.
 Much of the design and sound of the modern acoustic guitar is owed to a handful of factory workers (you know who you are) who pioneered the field.
 The rash of independent guitar makers that broke out in the 1970’s built on the foundation laid by those pioneers.
 Factories came and went (overseas, mostly), and the ones who stayed changed with the times.
 Some, having the funding, connections and overall wherewithal, had (and have) the potential to research and develop the field of guitar making, and have introduced innovations that benefit us all.
-Huge efforts have been made in the areas of forestry and conservation, as well as importing and exporting.
+Huge efforts have been made in the areas of forestry and conservation, as well as importing and exporting of raw materials.
 Looking forward, methodologies can be perfected, boundaries can be expanded, myths can be busted, new materials and processes can be explored...That is not to say that all of this will happen or that the end result will be preferable, but it opens up all kinds of possibilities.